-11 Based on the below described SBP approach, an analysis of the Rwandan business environment was performed and published in a report titled "Cutting the Cost of Red Tape" (in short:RTR).
-As the methodology is country specific, all descriptions of the SBP approach will refer to RTR the case of Rwanda, than that of DB, but it reflects the relative weight managers put on the different regulatory areas, and the relative weight of regulation vis-à-vis other policy areas (e.g. education, infrastructure, etc).
-RTR also allows to distinguish between government regulations and other hurdles faced by firms, putting into perspective the role of government 14 15.
+&lt;sup>11 Based on the below described SBP approach, an analysis of the Rwandan business environment was performed and published in a report titled "Cutting the Cost of Red Tape" (in short:RTR).
+As the methodology is country specific, all descriptions of the SBP approach will refer to RTR.

-12 Perception based surveys are subjective by nature.
-Few surveys of business regulation include the subjective assessment of business regulation; a comparison of cost measurement methods used internationally, compiled by Bertelsmann Stiftung, identified two out of seven methods to include subjective assessments (Riedel,2009,29)
+&lt;sup>12 Perception based surveys are subjective by nature.
+Few surveys of business regulation include the subjective assessment of business regulation; a comparison of cost measurement methods used internationally, compiled by Bertelsmann Stiftung, identified two out of seven methods to include subjective assessments (Riedel 2009, 29).

-13 In the Rwandan case, 276 large/medium and 127 small enterprises in all provinces and from all sectors of the economy were selected for the sample (SBP,2008,124).
+&lt;sup>13 In the Rwandan case, 276 large/medium and 127 small enterprises in all provinces and from all sectors of the economy were selected for the sample (SBP 2008, 124).